 You need to have a British sense of humor (ahem – that would be humour) to fully understand this.
 There is an explanation of some of the terms following the joke…..

-Angelo the ice cream man’s van is parked at the side of the road.
+The ice cream van belonging to Angelo, one of the Italian family’s fleet of ice cream vans, is parked at the side of the road.
 The lights are flashing, the music is playing, but there is no sign of Angelo anywhere.

 Meanwhile, a big queue of excited kids is starting to stretch down the street.